nnstreamer/nnstreamer-android/documentation/getting_started.md

 ```

 If you can see the same user interface as the following screenshot, the Android app has been
-successfully launched on the AVD..
+successfully launched on the AVD.
 ![Android Virtual Device (Running the App): A-34-x86_64](img/Emul_A-34-x86_64_run.png)

 #### Running the Android App on the Android Device